 The Marie-Victorin Excellence Award is presented every year to a Ph.D. student at the IRBV.
-This $5,000 grant is funded by income from the Fonds Marie-Victorin , a growth fund created in honour of the founder of the Montréal Botanical Institute (now the IRBV) and the Montreal Botanical Garden.
+This $5,000 grant is funded by income from the Marie-Victorin Fund, a growth fund created in honour of the founder of the Montréal Botanical Institute (now the IRBV) and the Montreal Botanical Garden.

 The Marie-Victorin Excellence Award is a supplement to the recipient’s income, and does not replace the financial support determined by the Department of Biological Sciences for a graduate student at the Ph.D. level.
 This award is intended to:

 Born Conrad Kirouac, Brother Marie-Victorin (1885-1944) had the gift of being able to communicate his passion for science to a wide audience.
-His extensive scientific inventory of the plants of Québec’s St. Lawrence River Valley was published under the title La flore laurentienne in 1935, and has since been updated and reprinted (1964, 1995).
-One of the founders of ACFAS (Association canadienne française pour l’avancement des sciences) in 1923, he also supported the establishment of clubs for young naturalists (Cercles des Jeunes Naturalistes).
-He was a major force behind the creation of both the Montreal Botanical Garden, now ranked among the greatest botanical gardens in the world, and the Université de Montréal Botanical Institute (Institut botanique de l’Université de Montréal), known today as the IRBV (Plant Biology Research Institute).
+His extensive inventory of the plants of Québec’s St. Lawrence River Valley was published under the title La Flore laurentienne in 1935, and has since been updated and reprinted (1964, 1995).
+One of the founders of Acfas in 1923, he also supported the establishment of clubs for young naturalists (Cercles des Jeunes Naturalistes).
+He was a major force behind the creation of both the Montreal Botanical Garden, now ranked among the most important botanical gardens in the world, and the Université de Montréal Botanical Institute (Institut botanique de l’Université de Montréal), known today as the IRBV (Plant Biology Research Institute).

-The Marie-Victorin Excellence Award is presented to a student registered in a doctoral program at the Université de Montréal, supervised or co-supervised by a professor-researcher at the IRBV.
-The student must be registered full-time and have no intention of submitting a thesis before the January 1st preceding the award request.
-The recipient is not eligible to apply for the award for a second year.
+The Marie-Victorin Excellence Award is presented to a student registered in a doctoral program at the Université de Montréal and supervised or co-supervised by a professor-researcher at the IRBV.
+The student must be pursuing full-time studies and not hold, at the time of submission, scholarships, regardless of their origin, totaling more than $25,000.
+In addition, the student must not plan to submit a completed thesis before 1 January following the submission of the application for the scholarship.
+The student is also not eligible to apply for the award for a second year.

 Applicants must submit all of the following documents: